 As such, the deep, participative and reflective nature of our content cannot be delivered through e-learning.
 Deep learning requires participants to be comfortable with discomfort, to engage with their vulnerability and to be really present to the life experiences of others within the learning group.
 It fundamentally relies on physical, intellectual and emotional presence in the room.

-Fearless Futures: Women
+Fearless Futures: Working with everybody

 - Facilitates participants’ critical thinking & learning;